 If your website experiences a lot of complex tasks these will limit your performance.
 Ensuring that your codebase is as lightweight as possible will help lessen the burden.

-PHP Version – You should be using either PHP 7.3 or 7.4
+PHP Version – You should be using PHP 7.4 or higher

-But I digress… If you want to increase your website’s performance, then ideally you’ll be using either PHP 7.3 or 7.4 for all of your websites.
+If you want to increase your website’s performance, then you should be using at least PHP 7.4 for all of your websites.
 7.4 is the fastest available version at the time of writing, but 7.3 has more overall compatibility with some plugins.
 Use whichever works best for you.

-If you’re not using at least PHP 7.3, it’s time to upgrade – like ASAP (PHP 7.2 reached it’s end of life in November 2020 and will never receive another update/security patch).
-If your web host doesn’t support 7.3 or higher, that’s a pretty strong indicator that you should find a new host as they simply don’t take their business or your business seriously.
+If you’re not using at least PHP 7.4, it’s time to upgrade – like ASAP (all previous versions have reached their end of life and will never receive another update/security patch).
+If your web host doesn’t support 7.4 or higher, that’s a pretty strong indicator that you should find a new host as they simply don’t take their business or your business seriously.

 What About PHP 8?